-Ambulatory Care
+Ambulatory Care Annually

-Annually Bylaws
+Bylaws

-No less than every two years Cancer

-Twice yearly Credentials
+Cancer

-Every month Critical Care
+Credentials Every month

-Twice yearly Ethics
+Critical Care Twice yearly

+Ethics

-Twice yearly Infection Control
+Infection Control

-Every three months Medical Staff Well Being three months Operating Room ·
+Medical Staff Well Being Every three months

+Operating Room Twice yearly

-Twice yearly Pharmacy and Therapeutics month Performance Improvement and Patient Safety Utilization Management Committee Lab Committee Every month Every three months
+Pharmacy and Therapeutics Every month

+Performance Improvement and Patient Safety

+Utilization Management Committee Every three months

+Lab Committee Every three months

-review bodies shall be treated with the utmost confidentiality and shall not be discussed or disseminated outside of the protection of the peer review body or organization.
+D. Minutes of all meetings of committees for Clinical Services of the Medical Staff shall be considered confidential and privileged as shall all material caused to be prepared for the use of said committees or Clinical Services.
+Likewise, any business before these peer review bodies shall be treated with the utmost confidentiality and shall not be discussed or disseminated outside of the protection of the peer review body or organization.